Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • The memo, OLE Object, Hyperlinks, and Attachment fields are exempted from validation checks.

-2. On the Form_Current() Event Procedure the current record field values (except Memo, OLE Object, Hyperlinks, and Attachment fields) are loaded into Rec() Array.
-If the user creates a new record, then the values are not loaded or checked.
-After this action, the User may make changes to the record.
+2. In the Form_Current() event procedure, the current record’s field values—excluding Memo, OLE Object, Hyperlink, and Attachment fields—are loaded into the Rec() array.
+If the user creates a new record, these values are not loaded or checked.
+After this step, the user may make changes to the record.

-3. On the Before_Update() Event Procedure the current record values are loaded into the second Array (Rec2()) and compared with the values loaded into Rec() Array earlier.
-If any of the field values are found not matching then we assume that the User made some changes in those fields.
-The Field Name, Old Value, and the New Value of those fields will be formatted into the form of a message and displayed to the User.
-See the sample image given below:
+3. In the Before_Update() event procedure, the current record’s field values are loaded into a second array Rec2() and compared with the values stored earlier in the Rec() array.
+If any field values differ, it is assumed that the user has made changes to those fields.
+The Field Name, Old Value, and New Value for each changed field are formatted into a message and displayed to the user.
+A sample image of this message is shown below:

-4. Here, the user can check his changes and reconfirm before updating the record by selecting Yes from the Message Box or No to cancel the changes and restore old values.
+4. At this point, the user can review the changes and reconfirm them before updating the record by selecting Yes in the message box, or choose No to cancel the changes and restore the original values.

 You may copy and paste the following code into the VBA Module of any data editing Form and try it out as we did earlier: